 Two thousand years later the famous words of Herodotus are now used to accurately describe another group of couriers, the US Postal Service.
 Granted lots have changed over two thousand years.
 Technological advancements and modern transportation systems have simplified the process of accurate and timely delivery of mail.
 However, not all advancements have made the life of mail couriers easier.

 For most of us, buying auto insurance is a rather simple process.
 However, for independent or rural mail carriers, obtaining auto insurance is much more complicated.
-Finding an agent or broker that is willing to offer auto coverage to mail carriers is a significant challenge.
-It gets worse; many times those that think they have coverage for their delivery vehicle find out when attempting to file a claim that they have purchased a policy that does not cover the vehicle while on their route.
+Finding an agent or broker that is willing to offer mail carrier insurance is a significant challenge.
+It gets worse; many times those that think they have coverage for their USPS vehicle find out when attempting to file a claim, that they have purchased a policy that does not cover the vehicle while on their route.¬†

 Summer generally arrives with a huge surge in recreational activity.
 School ends and parents start searching for leisure and recreational activities for themselves and their children.
 The activities range from elaborate vacations or summer-long camps to simply buying play and sports equipment (or getting it out of storage) and renewing park and pool passes.